 Additionally, if you Google “Abandoned Buildings in Virginia or Maryland,” you will get all sorts of results.
 Atlas Obscura website almost always pops up at the top of the list and is usually a fount of information.
 One of the great things about this site is the “Know before you Go” section of each entry.
 While a location may potentially look like a good place to go, the information in this section will let you know the status of entry and other pertinent information about that specific location.

-Capital Photography Center offers two classes, Eclectic Hampden Field Shoot and Bygone Industrial Buildings in Baltimore, both of which visit local venues and are a great way to dip your toe into this genre of photography.
-In addition to Eastern State Penitentiary, the Trans-Allegheny Lunatic Asylum in West Virginia, and the Pennhurst Asylum near Philadelphia, are two more places to consider.
+Eastern State Penitentiary, the Trans-Allegheny Lunatic Asylum in West Virginia, and the Pennhurst Asylum near Philadelphia, are a few places to consider.
 Contact information for these sites, and other interesting places to photograph, are listed on Capital Photography Center’s Resource page: https://capitalphotographycenter.com/resources.

 Some of my best photography has been done at old or abandoned buildings.
 Subsequently, many of my favorite images have been the results of these trips.
 Additionally, I’ve met some amazing photographers who have generously shared their knowledge and experience.
 Exploring these locations is a look back in time and if the walls of these old buildings could talk, I have no doubt they would tell some amazing stories!